ctsaitsao/DC_2019/README.md

 The motors on the wheels were fed PWM signals from the ESP32, and there were two speeds — fast and slow, where the fast speed had a duty cycle of approximately 70% and the slow speed had a duty cycle of approximately 30%.
 There was also a pin for direction that would make the wheel move forward or backward.

 #### Sensors
 Two Triad TS3633 sensors were used to detect where the robot was on the map.
 These sensors were built to interface with HTC Vive Base Stations for 3D position tracking.
 Two sensors were used because calculating the robot’s direction required calculating the angle that the two sensors made with each other.
-The sensors were paired with a Teensy chip and transmitted data through Bluetooth.
+The sensors were paired with a Teensy chip, which transmitted the data to the ESP32.

 A Pololu VL53L0X time-of-flight distance sensor was used to detect obstacles in front of a robot.
 It could sense up to 400 cm away.